 Keep going always trying to use the same length of Deco Mesh and attaching it to the wire frame with the pipe cleaners.

-Eventually your wreath will start to look like this.
+Eventually, your wreath will start to look like this.

 If you keep going all the way around the wreath frame your Deco Mesh Wreath will look like this.
 That’s great but I wanted it a little bit fuller so I added more pipe cleaners in any empty places on the wreath frame and did a second layer of Deco Mesh using the same technique and a mix of the old and new pipe cleaners.

 I finished it by curling the end of the deco mesh into itself and attaching it with a pipe cleaner so you wouldn’t see any raw edges.
 This is the finished wreath two rows of Deco Mesh later.
-It’s fully, fluffy, and lovely.
+It’s full, fluffy, and lovely.

-To finish it off I just attached light pink feathers with clear drying glue and added the hand painted letter “P”.
+To finish it off I just attached light pink feathers with clear drying glue and added the hand-painted letter “P”.

 It’s great for a baby shower or you can change the colors to use for any holiday.
 The Deco Mesh part of the wreath took me less than 20 minutes to make.